Faith. Service. Law.

 The Voices Defending the Status Quo

-Before doing so, I want to address the chorus of former senior JAG officers who have been most vocal in condemning Hegseth’s actions.
+Before providing my assessment of the situation, I want to address the chorus of former senior JAG officers who have been most vocal in condemning Hegseth’s actions.

 These are the voices the press has amplified.
-And I would ask you to notice something about them: they are largely former senior JAG officers — men and women who spent their careers building and benefiting from the very institutional culture under scrutiny.
+Notice, however, that they are largely former senior JAG officers—men and women who spent their careers building and benefiting from the very institutional culture under scrutiny.
 Their concerns about legal independence are not unfounded, and I will address them later in this essay.
 But it is worth noting that they raise those concerns without acknowledging the failures that occurred on their watch.
-When a guild’s most senior members insist the guild needs no reform, the appropriate response is polite skepticism — not dismissal, but skepticism.
+When a guild’s most senior members insist the guild needs no reform, the appropriate response is skepticism.

 The comment from Lieutenant General Harding is, I think, unintentionally revealing.
 “One is led to believe that those JAGs were in the way.”
 Yes.
 That is precisely the point.
-A lawyer serving in an advisory capacity whose legal opinions the commander chooses not to follow is not being wronged.
+When a commander receives legal advice and chooses not to follow it, the lawyer has not been wronged.
 The commander in chief is bound by the law, but he is not bound by lawyers.
-The arrogance embedded in that sentence — the implicit assumption that civilian leadership ought simply to defer to the uniformed legal advisor of the moment — is itself a symptom of the very disease Hegseth is trying to treat.
+The arrogance embedded in that sentence—the implicit assumption that civilian leadership ought simply to defer to the uniformed legal advisor of the moment, as though the advisor’s interpretation of the law were itself infallible—is a symptom of the very disease Hegseth is trying to treat.

 This is not to say that the military should be free to carry out illegal actions.
 It should not.
-The statutory non-interference protections in 10 U.S.C. §§ 7037, 8088, and 9037 — which provide that “[n]o officer or employee of the Department of Defense may interfere with the ability of the Judge Advocate General to give independent legal advice” — exist for a reason, and they should be enforced.
+(Obviously.)
+The statutory non-interference protections in 10 U.S.C. §§ 7037, 8088, and 9037—which provide that “[n]o officer or employee of the Department of Defense may interfere with the ability of the Judge Advocate General to give independent legal advice to the [service secretary] or the [service chief of staff]“—exist for a reason, and they should be enforced.
 Military lawyers must be free to give honest legal opinions, and those opinions must be heard.
-But there is a difference between giving honest legal advice and substituting your own judgment — including your political judgment — for that of the officers you advise.
+But there is a difference between giving honest legal advice and substituting your own judgment—including your political judgment and ideologies—for that of the officers you advise.
 The commander in chief is entitled to receive legal opinions that are rooted in the law, not colored by the political biases of the lawyers delivering them.

 And those biases run deep in the JAG Corps.
-I have sat in meetings where a Lieutenant Colonel criticized our office for having too many pictures of white people on the walls — people like George Washington, the man who founded the Army JAG Corps on July 29, 1775.
+I have sat in meetings where a Lieutenant Colonel criticized our offices for having too many pictures of white people on the walls—people like George Washington.
 When that is the institutional culture shaping “independent legal advice,” a commander has every right to question whether the advice he is receiving is truly independent, or merely fashionable.

 How the Military Justice System Lost Its Way

-To understand what has gone wrong, you have to understand what the military justice system was designed to do — and how different that is from what it has become.
+To understand what has gone wrong, you have to understand what the military justice system was designed to do, and how far it has drifted from that purpose.

-The Supreme Court has acknowledged that military personnel do not enjoy the full suite of constitutional protections available in civilian courts.
+The Supreme Court has acknowledged as much.
+In Parker v.
+Levy, 417 U.S. 733 (1974), the Court recognized that the military “is, by necessity, a specialized society separate from civilian society” with “laws and traditions of its own,” and that servicemembers’ constitutional rights may be subject to greater limitation than would be tolerable in civilian life.
+For a brief period, the Court tried to draw a line.
+In O’Callahan v.
+Parker, 395 U.S. 258 (1969), the Court held in a 5-3 decision that precisely because courts-martial lack the constitutional protections of civilian courts, their jurisdiction must be limited to offenses that are “service-connected”—crimes with a direct military nexus.
+But the Court reversed course eighteen years later in Solorio v.
+United States, 483 U.S. 435 (1987), holding 6-3 that court-martial jurisdiction depends solely on the accused’s military status, not on whether the offense is service-connected—a ruling that dramatically expanded the reach of military courts over what would otherwise be civilian matters and abandoned the very principle that had justified limiting their jurisdiction.
+Military personnel do not enjoy the full suite of constitutional protections available in civilian courts.
 The Fifth Amendment’s grand jury exemption is explicit.
-There is no Sixth Amendment right to a unanimous verdict in courts-martial — the military remains the only criminal jurisdiction in the United States that permits non-unanimous convictions, requiring only a three-fourths vote for conviction under Article 52 of the UCMJ.
+There is also no Sixth Amendment right to a unanimous verdict in courts-martial—the military remains the only criminal jurisdiction in the United States that permits non-unanimous convictions, requiring only a three-fourths vote for conviction under Article 52 of the UCMJ.
 This anomaly persists despite the Supreme Court’s 2020 ruling in Ramos v.
 Louisiana, which required unanimous verdicts in serious criminal cases in all state and federal civilian courts.
 In United States v.
 Anderson, 83 M.J.
 291 (C.A.A.F.
-2023), the Court of Appeals for the Armed Forces — the military’s highest appellate court — held that Ramos simply does not apply to military tribunals.
+2023), the Court of Appeals for the Armed Forces—the military’s highest appellate court—held that Ramos simply does not apply to courts-martial.

 The Special Trial Counsel Was the Wrong Solution to the Right Problem

-This drift reached a kind of logical conclusion in the FY2022 National Defense Authorization Act, which created the Special Trial Counsel (STC) system — transferring independent prosecutorial authority over serious crimes, including sexual assault, away from commanders entirely and vesting it in uniformed lawyers.
-For readers unfamiliar with the history of military justice reform, this was the culmination of a decade-long push by Congress to address the military’s handling of sexual assault cases.
+This drift reached a kind of logical conclusion in the FY2022 National Defense Authorization Act, which created the Special Trial Counsel (STC) system—transferring independent prosecutorial authority over serious crimes, including sexual assault, away from commanders entirely and vesting it in uniformed lawyers.
+For readers unfamiliar with the history of military justice reform, this was the culmination of a push by Congress that began with Representative Jackie Speier’s STOP Act in 2011 and Senator Kirsten Gillibrand’s Military Justice Improvement Act in 2013—more than a decade of sustained legislative pressure to address the military’s handling of sexual assault cases.

-My view is that the Special Trial Counsel was a mistake.
-It was a mistake intended to fix an earlier mistake, when the proper response would have been to fix the earlier mistake directly.
-It made things modestly better than they were before, but it further embedded the underlying problem that has corrupted military justice.
-With every change, every incremental reform that makes the military justice system look more like the civilian world, the facade of constitutional parity masks the system’s underlying constitutional deficiencies.
-And the more civilian-like it becomes, the more urgently we must ask what the point of having a separate system is at all.
+My view is that the Special Trial Counsel was a mistake—one designed to correct an earlier mistake rather than undo it.
+It made things modestly better than they were before, but it further embedded the underlying problem that has corrupted military justice for decades.
+With every change, every incremental reform that makes the military justice system look more like the civilian world, the façade of constitutional parity masks the system’s underlying constitutional deficiencies.
+And the more civilian-like it becomes, the more urgently we must ask what is the point of having a separate system at all.

 The earlier mistake was the gradual incorporation into the UCMJ of crimes that are fundamentally civilian in nature when committed on American soil.
-Sexual assault is a serious crime — a grave crime — but, outside the theater of operations, it is a civilian crime.
+Sexual assault is a grave crime—but when committed on American soil, outside the theater of operations, it is a civilian crime.
 It has been a civilian crime for the entirety of American history.
 The Constitution was drafted against a backdrop in which military crimes were tried in military courts and civilian crimes were tried in civilian courts.
-That distinction prevailed through most of American history, with notable deviations during the Civil War — where the Union employed military commissions to try civilians suspected of aiding the Confederacy, a practice the Supreme Court famously rebuked in Ex parte Milligan (1866) — and both World Wars, when the exigencies of global conflict expanded military jurisdiction over matters that would otherwise have been civilian concerns.
-But these were understood as wartime exceptions, not permanent features of the system.
+That distinction held for most of American history, though it began to erode during the Civil War, when Congress in 1863 first authorized courts-martial to try soldiers for ordinary civil offenses like murder, theft, and rape—crimes that had previously been turned over to state courts.
+(The Library of Congress has digitized records from these Civil War military trials.)
+The expansion accelerated during World War I and II, when the exigencies of global conflict and the sheer scale of military mobilization led to courts-martial exercising jurisdiction over an ever-wider range of conduct that would otherwise have been handled by civilian authorities.
+The Supreme Court’s brief attempt to draw a line in O’Callahan—requiring a military nexus for court-martial jurisdiction—was the right instinct, and its abandonment in Solorio removed the last constitutional guardrail against this expansion.
+But during and after both World Wars, these expansions were understood as wartime exigencies, not permanent features of the system.

 The progressive absorption of civilian-type crimes into the UCMJ during peacetime transformed the military justice system into something it was never designed to be: a parallel civilian criminal court, but one without the constitutional protections that make civilian criminal courts legitimate.

-The proper response was to return those crimes to civilian jurisdiction, where prosecutors have the resources, the expertise, and — most importantly — the constitutional framework to handle them properly.
+The proper response was to return those crimes to civilian jurisdiction, where prosecutors have the resources, the expertise, and—most importantly—the constitutional framework to handle them properly.
 Instead, Congress doubled down.
 When it became politically convenient to argue that commanders were improperly disposing of sexual assault allegations, Congress stripped commanders of their charging authority and handed it to lawyers.
+It is an understandable impulse, given how far down the wrong road Congress had gone since World War II—but it was the wrong remedy for the right problem.

 I saw the reality on the ground, and it was nothing like the picture Congress painted.
 The commanders I observed were not sweeping sexual assault under the rug.
-Quite the opposite — they were terrified to decline to bring charges on any allegation, no matter how weak the evidence, no matter how clear the indications of innocence, because they knew that a decision not to prosecute could cost them a Senate confirmation vote if they ever came up for a general officer billet.
+Quite the opposite.
+Commanders were terrified to decline charges on any allegation, because they knew that a single decision not to prosecute—regardless of the evidence—could cost them a Senate confirmation vote if they were ever nominated for a general officer billet.
 The pressure was not toward under-prosecution.
-The pressure was toward prosecution for its own sake — toward courts-martial as a form of institutional self-protection.
+It was toward prosecution for its own sake—courts-martial as institutional self-protection.

-During my time as Chief of Military Justice at Tyndall Air Force Base, I wrote a memorandum on the meaning of probable cause as a charging standard — an effort to push back against what I saw as a willful erosion of constitutional norms within my own Corps.
+During my time as Chief of Military Justice at Tyndall Air Force Base, I wrote a memorandum on the meaning of probable cause as a charging standard—an effort to push back against what I saw as a willful erosion of constitutional norms within my own Corps.
 The memo argued what should have been uncontroversial: that probable cause means the accused’s guilt must be more likely than not in light of the available evidence, and that a military prosecutor who brings a case he does not believe meets that standard has committed legal malpractice, regardless of what political winds are blowing.
 I cited the Supreme Court’s admonition in Brinegar v.
-United States that probable cause exists to “safeguard citizens from rash and unreasonable interferences with privacy and from unfounded charges of crime,” and I quoted Justice Robert H. Jackson’s famous address on the federal prosecutor’s duty to seek “truth and not victims” and to serve “the law and not factional purposes.”
-That I had to write such a memo at all — that these principles were not self-evident to the senior lawyers over me — tells you everything you need to know about the culture I am describing.
+United States that probable cause exists to “safeguard citizens from rash and unreasonable interferences with privacy and from unfounded charges of crime,” and I quoted Attorney General Robert H. Jackson’s famous 1940 address—delivered before his appointment to the Supreme Court—on the federal prosecutor’s duty to seek “truth and not victims” and to serve “the law and not factional purposes.”
+That I had to write such a memo at all—that these principles were not self-evident to the senior lawyers over me—tells you everything you need to know about the culture I am describing.

 The institutional response to that memo was instructive.
 It was not engaged on its merits.
-It was received as an act of insubordination.
-The notion that a Captain might tell his superiors that the Constitution means what it says was treated not as legal analysis but as professional impertinence.
-The prevailing view — never stated so bluntly, but unmistakable in its implications — was that probable cause was a “low standard,” and that any allegation from a willing victim, regardless of the evidence, was sufficient to prefer charges.
+It was simply ignored.
+Leadership relented when I recused myself from prosecuting cases I believed lacked probable cause, though the prosecutions went forward nonetheless.
+The prevailing view—stated bluntly and outright—was that probable cause was a “low standard,” which in practice meant it was no standard at all: any allegation from a willing alleged victim, regardless of the evidence, was sufficient to prefer charges.
 As I wrote at the time: “To prefer charges where no probable cause exists would leave law-abiding airmen at the mercy of the ‘whim or caprice’ of the current political environment.
 One injustice cannot absolve another.”

 This is not to say that there were not real issues of injustice, where victims’ claims were ignored and perpetrators went free.
 There were.
 But the fixes implemented as I was entering the military pushed the injustices decisively in the other direction.
-The treatment itself became a disease of its own — not because the original illness was imaginary, but because the remedy was designed to satisfy political pressure rather than constitutional principle.
+The treatment itself became a disease of its own—not because the original illness was imaginary, but because the remedy was designed to satisfy political pressure rather than constitutional principles of real justice.

 The Special Trial Counsel does not fix this problem.
 It simply changes who faces the pressure.
 And the modest uptick in sexual assault conviction rates under the STC may reflect in part a greater selectivity in which cases are brought at all.
-The Army’s Office of Special Trial Counsel reported reviewing over 9,500 criminal investigations and exercising authority over 5,600 cases in its first full year, but initiating courts-martial in only 514.
-If so, the STC’s statistical legacy may reflect not more justice, but fewer injustices, by declining the weakest cases that should never have been brought in the first place.
-That would be an improvement — and it is, in fact, precisely what I was arguing for in 2017.
+The Army’s Office of Special Trial Counsel reported reviewing more than 8,600 criminal investigations and exercising authority over 2,172 cases in its first full year, but preferring charges in only 489.
+As such, the STC’s statistical legacy may reflect not more justice, but fewer injustices, by declining the weakest cases that should never have been brought in the first place.
+That would be an improvement—and it is, in fact, precisely what I was arguing for in 2017.
 But it is not the structural reform the system requires.

-We are still left with a system that bears no resemblance to military justice as it was understood throughout most of American history — a bloated, years-long litigation process without the constitutional protections of the civilian system.
+We are still left with a system that bears no resemblance to military justice as it was understood throughout most of American history.
+Instead, it has become a bloated, years-long litigation process without the constitutional protections of the civilian system.
 The question demands an answer: why?
-If we are going to try these cases in a system without grand juries, without unanimous verdicts, without independently appointed judges — without the constitutional architecture that makes criminal prosecution legitimate in a free society — what exactly is the justification?
+If we are going to try civilian crimes in a system without grand juries, without unanimous verdicts, without independently appointed judges—without the constitutional architecture that makes criminal prosecution legitimate in a free society—what exactly is the justification?

 We already have a civilian justice system.
 It is, on the whole, a good one.
 Why not simply use it?